Fuchsite: Properties, Facts and Photos

 Fuchsite is often found as tiny mineral inclusions in certain rocks.
 When present in larger quantities, it becomes known as verdite.

 A relatively soft mineral, fuchsite is rarely found with good purity.
-It grades 2 to 3 on the Mohs scale of mineral hardness and can feature inclusions of red corundum.
-This stone, known as ruby in fuchsite, is often mistaken for ruby zoisite, which can, at a glance, look very similar.
+It grades 2 to 3 on the Mohs scale and can feature inclusions of red corundum.
+This stone, known as ruby in fuchsite, is often mistaken for ruby zoisite, which can look very similar.

 Article Photos

-The second photo is of ruby in fuchsite polished stones.
+The second photo, which is ruby in fuchsite, links to our collection of ruby in fuchsite tumbled stones.